-CCRIF SPC replaced its Tropical Cyclone (TC) and Earthquake (EQ) loss assessment model with a new model, System for Probabilistic Hazard Evaluation and Risk Assessment (SPHERA), for Caribbean and Central American Countries in the June 2019/2020 policy cycle.
-CCRIF conducts technical peer reviews as part of a strategic objective to ensure that loss assessment models are state-of-the-art and utilize the most up to date datasets and techniques
+CCRIF SPC seeks to replace the current Tropical Cyclone (TC) and Earthquake (EQ) loss assessment models that are collectively known by the name of Multi-hazard Parallel Risk Evaluation System (MPRES).
+MPRES currently underpins the TC and EQ insurance products purchased by several Caribbean and Central American countries.
+The objective of CCRIF SPC is to use the new TC and EQ Loss Assessment Models, called hereafter System for Probabilistic Hazard Evaluation and Risk Assessment (SPHERA), to design the TC and EQ policy conditions for Caribbean and Central American Countries starting with the June 2018/19 policy cycle.
+To underpin such products, CCRIF SPC needs TC and EQ loss assessment models that are state-of-the-art and utilize the most up to date datasets and techniques.